Bride and groom hugging at golden hour

 Wedding Couple Photos Q&A: Quick Tips for Fun, Authentic Portraits

-In this blog post, I’ll be sharing some of my favourite couple photos from recent years.
-I’ll also be sharing tips and ideas to help you get the most out of your couple photos, along with my process for capturing these on a wedding day quickly and efficiently.
+I’ll also be sharing tips and ideas to help you get the most out of your couple photos, along with my process for capturing them quickly and efficiently on a wedding day.

 As a documentary wedding photographer, 90% of my time on a wedding day is dedicated to capturing real unposed moments.
 But for a very small portion of the day, I turn my attention to capturing couple portraits.
 Still, the same philosophy applies.
-My aim is to capture these portraits in a way that feels natural, relaxed and genuine so the images flow nicely with the rest of the day.
+My aim is to capture these photos in a way that feels natural, relaxed and genuine so the images flow nicely with the rest of the day.

 Bride showing off Rembo Styling wedding dress to groom